seanzhangkx8/ConvoKit/README.md

 Alternatively, visit our [Github Page](https://github.com/CornellNLP/Cornell-Conversational-Analysis-Toolkit) to install from source.

-### Use

 Use `import convokit` to import it into your project.

-Detailed installation and usage examples are provided on the specific pages dedicated to each function of this toolkit.
+Have fun analyzing coversations.

 ## Documentation
 Documentation is hosted [here](http://zissou.infosci.cornell.edu/socialkit/documentation/).